adicode980/Musicplayer-using-JavsScript/README.md

 # Musicplayer-using-JavsScript
-In this project you can play songs by single clicking on music tabs and pause by double click
+In this project you can play songs by single clicking on music tabs and pause by double clicking on tabs.